-To some extent, many cartoonists put their own traits in their characters, Whether consciously or unconsciously.
+To some extent, many cartoonists put their own traits in their characters.
+Whether consciously or unconsciously.
 I gave DEN many features that are worth admiring, which is a kind of illusion.

 There’s a long list of great comic artists and writers in Spain.
-Victor De la Fuente, Carlos Giménez, Alfonso Font, Fernando Fernández y Segrelles, all of them world class, are among my favorites.
+Victor De la Fuente, Carlos Giménez, Alfonso Font, Fernando Fernández and Segrelles, all of them world class, are among my favorites.
 I’m proud of appearing along with them in some magazines.

 Juanjo Vellisco (Palencia): Will there be now a DEN III or, on the contrary, will you surprise us with a new series?
 Tell us about your projects.

 There will be a DEN III, but you’ll have to wait a bit.
 First I would like to do some shorter stories.
 JEREMY BROOD is a book I’m about to finish, written by Jan Strnad.
 The character could be defined as a “cosmic social worker”.
 I’m preparing a story for PILGOR THE PLUNDERER which is based in a character from SCENES OF THE MAGIC PLANET portfolio.
 There’s also possibilities of adapting things by Poe, Lovecraft and C.A.
 Smith.
 Then, maybe another JEREMY BROOD or DEN III story.

 Tell us the name of a comics character that you feel admiration for.

 José A. Nova (Valencia): How do you fell more comfortable: making your own scripts or working with other writers?

 Naturally, I prefer my stories, but they have certain deficiencies.
 I must learn to develop my ideas into better stories.
 This is what I do when working with other writers I admire, such as Jan Strnad and Bruce Jones.
 And there’re others that I haven’t dared to address.